contentauth/c2pa-python/docs/intents.md

 ## Setting the intent

 There are three ways to set the intent on a `Builder` object instance.
-The intent determines which actions the Builder auto-generates at sign time.

 ### Using Context

 Pass the intent through a `Context` object when creating the `Builder`.
-This is an approach that keeps intent configuration alongside other builder settings such as `claim_generator_info` and `thumbnail`.
-Note that the context is created from settings, so you can modulate the settings for each context.
+This keeps intent configuration alongside other builder settings such as `claim_generator_info` and `thumbnail`.

 ```py
 from c2pa import Context, Builder